schneidexe/spring-mvc-json/README.md

 mvcjson
 =======

-json api demo with spring mvc. use 'mvn jetty:run-war' to start.
+json api demo with spring mvc and jackson. use 'mvn jetty:run-war' to start.